 Talk to the Sellers

 Most people usually talk to their realtor and never speak with the selling agent, let alone the sellers.
 Provided they’re willing, you should absolutely talk to the sellers.
 They, after all, are the ones that know the house intimately.
-They also know the neighborhood.
+They also know the neighbourhood.
 While they’re probably not going to talk about the negatives, they’ll certainly talk about places close by, like parks and grocery stores, or when items in the house were replaced last.
 If you can’t talk to the sellers directly, ask if you can make a list of questions for them.

 Buying a home is an exciting time, but it’s also filled with anxiety and stress.
 Look at each home as an opportunity, but make sure you do your homework, too.
 In the end, the house you choose will become your home.
 Try to enjoy the process.